oatmeaI/dotfiles/README.md

 - Create a `~/.gitconfig-email` file to set your git email.
 This is so that my personal and work machines can use different git accounts.
 - Yadm config is set up with the `remote` as `git@personal...`; `Host personal` is configured in `~/.ssh/config` to go to github and use my personal key.
 None of this should matter until I need to set up a new work computer one day.
 - `yadm add | commit | push | pull | clone` to set up
+- Give Ghostty full disk access in System Settings if it can't change app icons with `fileicon`